 Moving your files into the cloud comes with risks as well as advantages.
 In this article we’re going to take a look at who has access your cloud storage, as well as some simple ways to prevent unauthorized access.

 While having your data stored in your personal cloud storage makes life easier, the fact that you use a third-party hosting provider complicates things a bit.
 One worrying fact is that your data is stored on servers that belong to someone else and over which you have no control.

 Whether you like it or not, storing data in the cloud means someone else gets to see, and even access, it (unless you go for a zero-knowledge provider, that is).

 In cloud computing you move your data, applications and processes into third-party domains that you then access remotely.
 Whomever you entrust your data to will, therefore, be able to see it, and that’s a fact you have to accept.

 Your hosting provider is responsible for the storage and safety of your data.
-While we can safely say that most of their employees can be trusted to do their work in a professional manner, there will always be the bad apples that will either lose or steal your data (read our cloud storage reviews to get an idea of which services have the best track record, here).
+While we can safely say that most of their employees can be trusted to do their work in a professional manner, there will always be the bad apples that will either lose or steal your data.

 Disgruntled employees pose a threat as they will sometimes look for ways to get back at their employers.
 The higher up the food ladder these employees are, the greater the risk they pose to your data.